Redwood Summer Chapter 5 (repost)

 Redwood Summer Chapter 17

-All the important life events of the previous six months finished running through Jason’s mind as he continued staring out the passenger door window of a work truck, and the parties, family gatherings, career change, leaving of school, ordeals, dispersal of friends, and other separate happenings combined together and took their place in his past … Continue reading Redwood Summer Chapter 17
+The parties, family gatherings, career change, leaving of school, dispersal of friends, and other important life events of the previous six months finished running through Jason’s mind and took their place in his past history. he continued staring out the passenger door window of a work truck then became aware again of his surroundings as … Continue reading Redwood Summer Chapter 17

 Redwood Summer Chapter 16

 Jason drove along a San Joaquin Valley freeway through vast expanses of monocultural farmland and enclosed pastures.
 In the distance he saw the prison, a desolate cluster of rectangular, institutional buildings imposing upon the surrounding open space.
-He arrived at the compound and exited off the freeway.
+He exited off the freeway and arrived at the compound.
 He stopped at a gate, was checked in … Continue reading Redwood Summer Chapter 16

 Redwood Summer Chapter 15

-Jason was looking over the newspaper classified employment ads as he sat at the kitchen table.
-David was across from him doing homework.
+Jason looked over the newspaper classified employment ads as he sat at the kitchen table.
+David was across from him doing his homework.
 “Anything promising?” father asked from the living room.
 “Not much,” Jason answered as he stared at the grid of small rectangles and abbreviated text.
 “A lot of the same old stuff.”
 “Budget … Continue reading Redwood Summer Chapter 15

 Redwood Summer Chapter 14

-Jason took a long drink from a bottle of tomato juice and leaned back against a three story rack of heavy steel shelves as he waited for it to replenish his fatigued body.
+Jason took a long drink from a bottle of tomato juice and waited for it to replenish his fatigued body as he leaned back against a three story rack of heavy steel shelves.
 He relaxed for a bit as he continued to recover from too much alcohol over the weekend.
 He glanced up at the … Continue reading Redwood Summer Chapter 14

 Redwood Summer Chapter 13